Broken Fan Blade Results in Commercial Airplane Crash Lawsuit

-On April 17, 2018, a Boeing 737 operated by Southwest Airlines (SWA), N772SW, experienced engine failure after departing from New York’s LaGuardia airport.
+On April 17, 2018, a Boeing 737 operated by Southwest Airlines, N772SW, experienced engine failure after departing from New York’s LaGuardia airport.
 As a result of the engine failure, the crew began an emergency descent and diverted to Philadelphia International Airport in Pennsylvania.

 One passenger was fatally injured, and eight were seriously injured.
 One hundred and twenty-five passengers suffered minor injuries.
 Visual meteorological conditions prevailed at the time of the incident.

-The investigation showed that, while in flight, a fan blade detached from the engine and punctured the body of the aircraft.
+The investigation showed that, while in flight, a fan blade detached from the engine and punctured the aircraft’s body.
 The fan blade detached due to a fatigue crack in the base of the fan unit.
 One of the fan cowl components struck the body of the aircraft near a cabin window, breaking it and causing the cabin to depressurize, which partially ejected one passenger, resulting in her death.
 Eight other passengers were physically injured, and numerous passengers suffered severe emotional trauma.

 Based on this accident, the NTSB issued seven safety recommendations to ensure the structural integrity of the Boeing 737 fan cowls, including that operators of Boeing 737 airplanes retrofit their airplanes with a redesigned fan cowl structure.